 If you’ve heard anything about the MH751 before reading this review, chances are you’ve heard how comfortable the headset is.
 It really is one of its strongest suits.

-The foam ear cushions don’t have a particularly thick player of padding, but it still doesn’t leave anything to be desired when worn.
-And there’s even a spongy layer of padding on the driver wall that prevents your ears from coming into contact with the driver should they somehow manage to sneak past the ear cushions.
+The foam ear cushions don’t have a particularly thick layer of padding, but it still doesn’t leave anything to be desired when worn.
+There’s even a spongy layer of padding on the driver wall that prevents your ears from coming into contact with the driver should they somehow manage to sneak past the ear cushions.

-What’s more, Cooler Master has managed to construct the headset so that the clamping force is just right.
-You get the feeling that the headset is hugging your head like a pillow, yet it still manages to establish a good sense of stability.
+Moreover, Cooler Master has managed to construct the headset so that the clamping force is just right.
+You get the feeling that the headset is hugging your head like a pillow, yet it still maintains a good sense of stability.
 Consequently, even though the ear cushions are covered by a leatherette layer, your ears don’t sweat or get hot like they would with other leatherette headsets.

-Overall, the MH751 exceeded our expectations with regards to comfort.
-If you need a headset that can see you through lengthy gaming marathons with no sweat and you aren’t a fan of meshed ear cushions you owe it to yourself to give the MH751 a chance.
+Overall, the MH751 exceeded our expectations with regard to comfort.
+If you need a headset that can see you through lengthy gaming marathons with no sweat and you aren’t a fan of meshed ear cushions, you owe it to yourself to give the MH751 a chance.